felipevzps/paper-trackr/README.md

 >Google App Password is not your Gmail password.
 >You must generate an App Password via your Google Account → [Create App Password](https://support.google.com/accounts/answer/185833?hl=en)

-Once configured, all future `paper-trackr` runs will send results via email!
+Once configured, all future `paper-trackr` runs will deliver results directly to your email inbox.
-See an example below:
+See an example below, or [click here to read the latest papers published in bioinformatics.](https://felipevzps.github.io/newsletter/paper-trackr_newsletter.html).

 ![](https://github.com/felipevzps/paper-trackr/blob/main/images/email_example.png)

 >[!NOTE]
 >`paper-trackr` does not have a published paper.
->This image is just an **illustrative example** of the type of email you’ll receive using `paper-trackr`, but with **real papers**, recently published in sources like PubMed, EuropePMC, and bioRxiv!
+>This image is just an **illustrative example** of the type of email you’ll receive using `paper-trackr`!

 ---